JustinHoyt/sdl_ios_guides/docs/Uploading Files and Graphics/index.md

 ## Uploading Files and Graphics
-When creating a SmartDeviceLink application you should be aware of these three things when using images:
+You should be aware of these three things when using images:

 1. You may be connected to a head unit that does not have the ability to display images.
 1. You must upload images from your mobile device to the head unit before using them in a template.